Policy for the Promotion of Welfare and Care of Children and Vulnerable Adults

 It is the policy of EDMAC that the care and welfare of children and vulnerable adults whilst using the facilities of the club shall be the responsibility of all members of the club.
-The Children Act 1989 indicates that everyone has a part to play whether they are an elected officer, club officer, instructor or member.
-Key responsibilities also lie with parents, guardians, carers and friends towards those for whom they are caring.
+The Children Act 1989 indicated that everyone has a part to play whether they are an elected officer, club officer, instructor or member.
+Key responsibilities also lie with parents, guardians, carers and friends towards thos for whom they are caring.

 The Club has appointed a Club Welfare Officer who will be a point of contact for matters appertaining to this policy.